 The coordinates and elevations of the top of the casing of each permanent monitoring well and the adjacent ground surface will be surveyed to determine water table elevations and groundwater gradient.
 The survey will be performed by a land surveyor licensed to practice in the State of New York.
-Additionally, ground surface elevations in the vicinity of the 2019 and 2020 Phase II ESI sampling locations will be surveyed to aid in preparation of geologic cross-sections.
+Additionally, ground surface elevations in the vicinity of pavement scars resulting from the 2019 and 2020 Phase II ESI sampling locations will be surveyed to aid in preparation of geologic cross-sections.
+Further, the property boundary limits will be surveyed.